 Skip to main content

-TUAT Students Win Gold Prize in 2007 Japanese Programming Contest!
+TUAT students won the Gold Prize in the 2007 Japanese Programming Contest!

 In the "2007 Japanese Programming Contest," Mr. Satoshi Murakami, a student of Kyoto Computer Gakuin at the time of submission of his work, won the Gold Prize for his Doolittle's work.